Five Years (David Bowie song): Composition and lyrics

 In The Complete David Bowie, Pegg attributes Bowie's "half-sung, half-spoken" vocal performance to American musician Lou Reed of the Velvet Underground, notes that the "gathering omens of doom" are similar to the William Shakespeare play Julius Caesar, and directly correlates the "violent images of societal breakdown" to The War of the Worlds and The Day of the Triffids.
 He believes these violent images signals essence in Bowie's new subject matter: "human longing and bruised relationships, expressed in the poignantly tacky idiom of British sci-fi."
 He further writes that the theatrical process of "dissimulation" mirrors Bowie's own sense of alienation, noting that on his previous album Hunky Dory, he was "living in a silent film", but now "feels like an actor" as, "Frankenstein-like", he breathes life into his new creation: Ziggy Stardust.

-In his 2016 book On Bowie, Rob Sheffield addresses the common supposition that the repeated line "My brain hurts a lot" in the chorus might be a reference to the "Gumby Brain Specialist" sketch on the satirical television show Monty Python's Flying Circus, although the sketch first aired in November 1972, a full year after "Five Years" was recorded.
+In his 2016 book On Bowie, Rob Sheffield addresses the common supposition that the repeated line "My brain hurts a lot" in the chorus might be a reference to the "Gumby Brain Specialist" sketch on the satirical television show Monty Python's Flying Circus.
+The sketch first aired in November 1972, a full year after "Five Years" was recorded.